bmatcuk/brunch-static/README.md

 If you want to dive into writing your own processor, [jump down](#writing-brunch-static-processors).
 Otherwise, keep reading.

 ## Installation
-Install the plugin via npm with `npm install --save brunch-static`
+Install the plugin via npm with `npm install --save-dev brunch-static`

 Or manually: